etalab-ia/knowledge-base/docs/lab_ia/deploy_project.md

 Basically, I'm telling nginx to get everything that arrives at `yourserver.com/profiler/` and send it to our service running in `localhost:8080` (localhost means the server itself).

-Nginx knows we are using `yourserver.com` as domain name because we are passing it as config another file, `datascience.sites`, that looks like this:
+Nginx knows we are using `yourserver.com` as domain name because we are passing telling it that with another config another config file (`/etc/nginx/sites-available/datascience.sites`) that looks like this:

 ```bash
 server {